CSCfi/bastion/README.md

 [cloud-user@khabiryubikeytest bastion]$
 ```
 In this folder we will find a role bastion.
 Inside the bastion role folder, we need to edit the
 bastion/var/main.yml file.
 In this file we will place username and public key following way.
+The
+following is an example only.
+Please change this file with your own username and corresponding public key.
 ```
 [cloud-user@khabiryubikeytest vars]$ pwd
 /home/cloud-user/bastion/bastion/vars